400hoops/Home-Server/README.md

 # Home-Server
-This guide provides a step-by-step walkthrough for setting up a lightweight and minimal home server using Alpine Linux, Docker, OpenZFS, and SMB.
+This guide provides a quick overview for setting up a lightweight and minimal home server using Alpine Linux, Docker, OpenZFS, and SMB.

 ### Hardware Requirements